• Home

 Preventing Permanent Makeup Hyperpigmentation

-Prevention is undoubtedly better than cure, especially when it comes to permanent makeup hyperpigmentation.
+Prevention is undoubtedly better than cure, especially when it comes to permanent makeup for hyperpigmentation.
 Here’s how you can minimize your risk of adverse outcomes.

 1. Choose a Trained Professional